You may wish to read an introduction to this section first.

 Vestibule: (left) portal; (right) etching by R. Adam

 The access to the imperial apartments from the Peristyle occurred through a domed vestibule.
 The floor of the vestibule had collapsed when Adam visited Spalato and he could show the underground passages beneath it.
-He added some broken lintels and columns of a gigantic size, similar to what Giovanni Battista Piranesi used to do in his etchings of ancient Rome which greatly influenced Adam (you may wish to see an etching by Piranesi - it opens in another window).
+He added some broken lintels and columns of a gigantic size, similar to what Giovanni Battista Piranesi used to do in his etchings of ancient Rome which greatly influenced Adam (you may wish to see an etching by Piranesi - it opens in another window and it shows Tempio di Vespasiano in Rome).
 The image used as background for this page shows the reconstruction of the vestibule by Adam.

 Underground structures supporting the colonnaded loggia